Homochirality

 Homochirality is a uniformity of chirality, or handedness.
 Objects are chiral when they cannot be superposed on their mirror images.
 For example, the left and right hands of a human are approximately mirror images of each other but are not their own mirror images, so they are chiral.
-In biology, 19 of the 20 natural amino acids are homochiral, being L-chiral (left-handed) with exception of glycine, which is achiral (its own mirror molecule), while sugars are D-chiral (right-handed).
-Also, homochiral is sometimes used to describe enantiopure samples of substances in which all the constituents are the same enantiomer (a right-handed or left-handed version of an atom or molecule), but some sources discourage this use of the term.
+In chemistry, chirality is a geometric property of some compounds and ions.
+These compounds exist in two different chiral conformations, enantiomers, often described as the left-handed and right-handed isomers of a compound (denoted by L- (levorotatory to the left) and D- (dextrorotatory to the right), respectively, from how chiral molecules rotate plane-polarized light).
+The term homochiral is used to describe enantiopure samples of substances in which all the constituents are the same enantiomer.